department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-06-health-wayfinding-study/2023-06-health-wayfinding-conversation-guide_AVS.md

    - With that in mind, where would you expect to find information about your personal priority group on this website?
    - (_Direct to MHV on vA.gov landing page_) Where would you expect to find information about your personal priority group on this page?

 - Is there anything we have not talked about that you would like me to know at this point?

+- I want to circle back and re-confirm with you that you are comfortable if we were to share a video clip of this session with our VA partners.
+Just to remind you, we will remove all information that could be used to identify you before sharing, and will only share the videos with VA partners with the purpose of improving VA.gov and other digital experiences.
+- _If participant says yes:_ Is there any part of our discussion that you would NOT want shared in a video clip?

 ## Thank You and Closing - 1 minute